romanbrancato/coc-bb-auto/README.md

 ## Setup
-- LDPlayer (Might work on any emulator but all testing was done on LDPLayer)
+- LDPlayer (Might work on any emulator but all testing was done on LDPlayer)
 - 960x540 resolution
 - Settings>Others>ADB Debugging = Enable local connection
 - Install requirements with `pip install -r requirements.txt`.